Their silence keeps me sleepless for I know

 At dawn a distant shudder in the earth

-Disclosed the fold of fire into steel,
+Disclosed the flight of fire into steel,

-The rumbles not of crossings underground
+The shaking not of subways underground,

 We stood upon the Heights like men of straw